Fréjus Road Tunnel: Second bore

+Tunneling for the second bore of the tunnel began in 2009, following EU regulations put in place after the Mont Blanc Tunnel fire.
+Originally planned as an 8 m wide rescue tunnel, an agreement was reached in 2012 to open the new bore to traffic towards France while converting one lane of the existing bore into an emergency lane.
+The breakthrough occurred on 17 November 2014.
+The new bore is parallel to the existing one at a distance of 50 m, and was opened to traffic on 1 August 2025.
+As there will still be a single lane for each direction (the other lane being an emergency lane), the capacity of the tunnel remained unchanged.

 Safety

 Following a major fire in the Mont Blanc tunnel in 1999, measures were taken at the start of 2000 to improve safety in the tunnel.
 A strict 70 km/h speed limit, and a safe distance of 150 m between vehicles was imposed.
-The tunnel was equipped with the latest smoke and flame detectors, and a system of videocameras in the tunnel to detect the speed of traffic, as well as fire and smoke.
-Temperature sensors were installed at short distances throughout the tunnel, monitored from a central control post.
+The tunnel was equipped with the latest smoke and flame detectors, and a system of video cameras was used to detect the speed of traffic, as well as fire and smoke.
+Temperature sensors were installed at short intervals throughout the tunnel, monitored from a central control room.
 Fire hydrants were installed every 130 m, fed from large water tanks.
-There are 11 safety points along the tunnel, equipped with telephones and loud speakers connected to the control room, with a separate ventilation duct to supply fresh air.
+There are eleven pedestrian safety shelters along the tunnel, equipped with telephones and loud speakers connected to the control room, and with a separate supply of fresh air.
 These are separated from the main tunnel by two fire doors; the outer door closes automatically when the temperature in the tunnel reaches a certain level.
 Finally there is a ‘thermal gate’ system at each entrance to identify any overheating vehicles.

 Despite these measures, on 4 June 2005, a fire caused the death of two Slovak lorry drivers, and the closure of the tunnel to traffic for several weeks.
 It reopened to cars on 4 August 2005, and later to commercial vehicles.
 The tunnel was also briefly closed due to non-fatal fires on 9 January 2007, 29 November 2010, and 10 April 2014.